 We provide an environment that is peaceful, slow paced, calm and happy.
 Nature helps us to feel healthy, happy, purposeful and socially connected.
 With lives being so busy and over scheduled, being able to find time to support our Manaatua (well-being) is treasured.

 When we spend regular time in nature we learn to love it and when we love it we care for it and when we care for it we protect it.
 Being guardians of the land naturally evolves when we spend regular time in nature getting to know our local space.

 Risky play is an important part of a child’s development.
 At little kiwis Nature Play children are provided will opportunities to engage in risky play.
 It is wonderful to allow children to experiment with risky play in a supervised environment rather than later on in life where there might not be any guidance.

 Risky play helps develop problem solving skills, risk management, self confidence and helps builds resilience.
 It is a wonderful skill that transfers to other areas of life.

 If your child comes home with some cuts, bumps or bruises, please know they have had a wonderful day and that it is a normal part of nature play.
 In fact, we expect it!
 We call them learning injuries and there is a difference between learning injuries and life altering injuries.

 From workshops, evening talks to the Nature Play Conference; we have got Nature Education for ECE and primary teachers covered.
-We help you to develop your risk management skills, practical nature skills and become more aligned and confident in your outdoor classroom.
+We give you practical support and ideas to help make nature education part of what you do so you feel more confident using the outdoor classroom.